BlendMarketing/WebsiteChecklist/ISSUE_TEMPLATE.md

 - [ ]  Generate a new sitemap.xml and upload to root
 - [ ]  Site added to Google Webmaster tools and sitemap submitted
 - [ ]  Google Analytics has been setup and integrated into website
+- [ ]  Make sure all letter in the url are lowercase

 ## Social